 GB Asset Finance are a leading independent asset finance broker specialising in the plastic and manufacturing sector.
-Owner and Managing Director Richard Briggs formed the company almost 17 years ago, and since then GB Asset Finance have gained an enviable reputation for their speed of service and obtaining the best terms and rates in the market.
+Richard Briggs along with Business Partner Greg Hopping, formed the company almost 17 years ago, and since then GB Asset Finance have gained an enviable reputation for their speed of service and obtaining the best terms and rates in the market.
 Richard is the next PlastikCity Partner to face the HotSeat…

 What trends do you think will shape the future of UK plastics?
 How will GB Asset Finance respond?

 The plastics industry is one of the key elements of UK manufacturing.
 What I’m seeing now is a major trend to improving efficiency to ensure companies stay competitive in the aggressive world of global manufacturing.
 As such investment in modern machinery and automation has been key in many companies’ future strategic plans.
 We have responded by being as innovative and flexible in our finance packages to assist companies in what can be significant and major capital expenditure.
 We also pride ourselves on having a good knowledge of the plastics sector which I know can gives our underwriters confidence in supporting our finance proposals.

 How has GB Asset Finance developed during your tenure?

 Over the years we’ve developed a very strong and loyal client base which I’m very proud of.
 Also key to me has been relationships we have formed with other key players within our industry such as business professionals i.e. banks / finance houses-chartered surveyors / auction houses, accountants, solicitors and also very important equipment suppliers.
 This assists us not only in generating new business opportunities, which has proven invaluable, but also in supporting many aspects including business advice, valuations, disposals and supporting residual values on equipment we arrange finance on.

 What do you credit as the key to your success?